 Until Procris arrived.

-Procris was the daughter of King Erechtheus of Athens, in what is today mainland Greece, and she arrived in Crete fleeing a marital disaster that had not been entirely her fault.
-She was married to Cephalus, a hunter she loved, but the goddess Eos, the dawn, wanted him too and pursued him relentlessly.
-To free Cephalus from his loyalty, Eos devised a trap: she disguised him as a stranger, loaded him with gifts, and sent him to seduce his own wife.
-Procris, not recognizing him, accepted.
-When Eos lifted the disguise, Procris was destroyed by shame.
+Procris was the daughter of King Erechtheus of Athens, in what is today mainland Greece, and she arrived in Crete fleeing a marital disaster that hadn’t been entirely her fault.
+She was married to Cephalus, a hunter she loved, but the goddess Eos, the dawn, wanted him too and chased him relentlessly.
+Cephalus resisted, faithful to Procris, so Eos decided to test whether that loyalty was as solid as he thought: she disguised him as a stranger, loaded him with gifts, and sent him to seduce his own wife.
+If Procris gave in, Cephalus would no longer have a reason to keep rejecting Eos.
+Procris, not recognizing him, agreed.
+When Eos lifted the disguise, Procris was devastated by the shame.
 She fled to Crete without looking back.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-Her story did not end well regardless.
+Her story didn’t end well regardless.
 Back in Athens she reconciled with Cephalus, but jealousy never left her.
-One day she followed him on a hunt, hidden in the bushes, convinced she would catch him with someone else.
-Cephalus heard the noise in the undergrowth and threw the javelin without looking.
+One day she followed him on a hunt, hidden among the bushes, convinced she’d find him with someone else.
+Cephalus heard the rustling in the brush and threw the javelin without looking.
 He killed her by accident.
-The same javelin Minos had given her as payment.
+The same javelin Minos had given him as a gift.

-Zeus’s family, in any generation you look at, always ends the same way.
+Zeus’s family, no matter which generation you look at, always ends the same way.

-With the affair situation resolved, or at least managed, Minos kept governing.
-And that is when the bull problem arrived.
+With the matter of his lovers solved, or at least under control, Minos kept ruling.
+And that’s when the problem with the bull arrived.

-Poseidon, god of the sea, sent Minos a white bull of supernatural beauty to sacrifice in his honor.
+Poseidon, god of the sea, sent him a white bull of supernatural beauty to sacrifice in his honor.
 Minos received it, looked at it, and decided it was too perfect to kill.
-He tried to be clever: he swapped it for another bull from his herd, similar but without that divine perfection, hoping Poseidon would not notice the difference.
+He tried to be clever: he swapped it for another bull from his herd, similar but without that divine perfection, hoping Poseidon wouldn’t notice the difference.
 Poseidon noticed.
 And he was doubly offended: first by the disobedience, then by the attempted deception.

-The punishment was calculated to hurt where it hurts most.
-Poseidon did not destroy the kingdom.
-He did something worse: he cursed Pasiphae to feel an irresistible attraction, completely beyond her control, toward that same white bull.
+The punishment was calculated to hurt where it would hurt most.
+Poseidon didn’t destroy the kingdom.
+He did something worse: he cursed Pasiphae with an irresistible attraction, completely beyond her control, toward that same white bull.
 A desire that gave her no peace, that consumed her day and night.

-Pasiphae, desperate, turned to Daedalus, the most brilliant inventor in Crete.
-Daedalus, without asking too many questions, built a hollow wooden cow, perfectly articulated and covered in real hide, so that Pasiphae could climb inside and fulfill what the curse demanded of her.
+Pasiphae, desperate, went to Daedalus, the most brilliant inventor in Crete.
+She couldn’t explain where this desire came from or why it consumed her with such force, only that she needed to get close to the bull, as close as a human body could possibly get, and that she needed it now.
+Daedalus, without asking too many questions (some things are better left unasked twice), built a hollow wooden cow, perfectly articulated and covered in real hide, convincing enough for Pasiphae to climb inside and finally satisfy what was consuming her.
 The plan worked.
-From that encounter was born the Minotaur: bull’s head, human body, enormous appetite of both.
+From that encounter the Minotaur was born: head of a bull, body of a man, the appetite of both.

-Minos ordered the construction of the Labyrinth, another work by Daedalus, a prison with no exit where no one could find their way.
-He locked the creature inside.
-To feed it, he demanded a periodic tribute from Athens of seven young men and seven maidens.
+Minos ordered the construction of the Labyrinth, another work by Daedalus, an inescapable prison where no one could find their way.
+There he locked up the creature.
+To feed it, he demanded a periodic tribute from Athens of seven young men and seven young women.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-That tribute lasted until Theseus, prince of Athens, volunteered among the condemned with a plan.
+That tribute continued until Theseus, prince of Athens, arrived and volunteered among the condemned with a plan.
 Ariadne, daughter of Minos and Pasiphae, saw him arrive and fell in love on the spot.
-She gave him a ball of thread so he could find the exit of the Labyrinth after killing the Minotaur.
-Theseus went in, killed the beast, followed the thread back out, and escaped from Crete taking Ariadne with him.
+She gave him a ball of thread so he could find his way out of the Labyrinth after killing the Minotaur.
+Theseus went in, killed the beast, followed the thread back out, and escaped Crete with Ariadne.

-Minos lost the monster, his daughter, and that same night also Daedalus, who fled together with his son Icarus.
-Minos pursued them across the entire Mediterranean until he found Daedalus hiding in Camicus, a city on the western coast of Sicily, under the protection of the local king Cocalus.
-When Minos demanded the inventor be handed over, Cocalus first offered him a warm bath.
+Minos lost the monster, his daughter, and that same night, Daedalus too, who fled along with his son Icarus.
+Minos chased them across the Mediterranean until he found Daedalus hiding in Camicus, a city on the west coast of Sicily, under the protection of the local king Cocalus.
+When Minos demanded the inventor be handed over, Cocalus first offered him a hot bath.
 The king’s daughters poured boiling water over him.
-Minos died in the bathtub, chasing the man who had built him the wooden cow.
+Minos died in the tub, chasing the man who had built the wooden cow.

-There is a poetic justice there that the Greeks left without comment.
+There’s a poetic justice in that the Greeks left uncommented.

-But there is another drama in this same corner of the sky, and this one has no labyrinths, no wooden contraptions, no hunting accidents.
-This one has seven sisters, a hunter who would not take no for an answer, and a star that still shines dimmer than the rest out of shame.
+But there’s another drama in this same corner of the sky, one with no labyrinths, no wooden contraptions, no hunting accidents.
+This one has seven sisters, a hunter who couldn’t take no for an answer, and a star that, to this day, still shines dimmer than the rest out of shame.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-The Pleiades were the daughters of Atlas, the Titan condemned by Zeus to carry the weight of the sky on his shoulders forever, and Pleione, an Oceanid nymph who protected sailors.
+The Pleiades were daughters of Atlas, the titan condemned by Zeus to carry the weight of the sky on his shoulders forever, and of Pleione, an oceanid nymph who protected sailors.
 Seven sisters: Maia, Electra, Alcyone, Taygete, Sterope, Celaeno, and Merope.
-They lived on Mount Cyllene, in the northern Peloponnese, and were part of Artemis’s hunting retinue.
-They ran through forests, hunted, swam in cold rivers, and celebrated the goddess’s rites with the discretion Artemis demanded.
-They were free, they were beautiful, and for exactly that reason they were in permanent trouble.
+They lived on Mount Cyllene, in the northern Peloponnese, and were part of Artemis’s retinue, the goddess of the hunt.
+They ran through the forests, hunted, swam in cold rivers, and celebrated the goddess’s rites with the discretion Artemis demanded.
+They were free, they were beautiful, and for that exact reason they were in permanent trouble.

-They were not an anonymous group.
+They weren’t an anonymous group.
 Each one had her own story.

 Maia, the eldest, was so beautiful that Zeus himself visited her in secret in a cave on Mount Cyllene.
 From that union came Hermes, messenger of the gods, inventor of the lyre, guide of souls to the underworld.
-Maia raised her son alone without Hera finding out for a reasonable stretch of time.
+Maia raised her son alone, keeping it from Hera for a reasonable amount of time.

-Electra also had Zeus as a lover and was the mother of Dardanus, the mythical founder of Troy.
-When centuries later the city fell and burned, Electra abandoned her place in the sky, unable to watch the destruction of what her son had built.
-Some say she became a comet.
-That would explain why only six stars shine up there today.
+Electra also had Zeus as a lover and became the mother of Dardanus, the mythical founder of Troy.
+When, centuries later, the city fell and burned, Electra abandoned her place in the sky, unable to watch the destruction of what her son had built.
+Some say she turned into a comet.
+That would explain why only six sisters still shine in the sky.

-Alcyone, Taygete, Sterope, and Celaeno also had divine romances, with Poseidon, with Ares, with various minor gods.
-Their stories intersect with the founding of cities, royal bloodlines, and forgotten wars.
+Alcyone, Taygete, Sterope, and Celaeno also had divine lovers, with Poseidon, with Ares, with various minor gods.
+Their stories cross paths with the founding of cities, royal lineages, and forgotten wars.

 And then there was Merope.
-The only one who fell in love with a mortal: Sisyphus, the most cunning and most punished king in all of Greek mythology, the same one who spends eternity pushing a boulder uphill only to watch it roll back down.
+The only one who fell for a mortal: Sisyphus, the most cunning and most punished king in all of Greek mythology, the same one who spends eternity pushing a boulder uphill only to watch it roll back down.
 Merope married him knowingly.
-That is why, to this day, her star is the dimmest in the cluster.
-She has been shining less than her sisters for millennia out of shame.
+That’s why, to this day, her star is the faintest in the cluster.
+She shines dimmer than her sisters because she’s spent millennia ashamed.

 Everything changed the day they crossed paths with Orion.

 Orion was the greatest hunter the Earth had ever produced.
-Son of Poseidon according to the most widespread version, of gigantic stature according to all of them, with a skill with the bow that no mortal or god could match.
+The son of Poseidon according to the most widespread version, of giant stature by every account, with skill with a bow that no mortal nor god could match.
 He was also, according to the texts, extraordinarily handsome.
-In short: the perfect definition of the guy who walks into a room, sees seven different women, and decides with total conviction that he wants all of them.
+In short: the perfect definition of “all of them, mine.”
+The kind of guy who walks into a room, sees seven different women, and decides, with total conviction, that he wants all of them.
 At the same time.
-Non-negotiable.
+No negotiation possible.

 He chased them for seven years.

 Seven years of fleeing through forests, hiding in caves, begging the gods to do something.
-Zeus finally intervened: he turned them into doves so they could escape by flying, and then into stars.
-But he did not place them in just any corner of the sky.
-He placed them on the bull’s back, so that Taurus would protect them.
+Zeus finally intervened: he turned them into doves so they could escape by flight, and then into stars.
+But he didn’t place them just anywhere in the sky.
+He placed them on the bull’s back, so Taurus would protect them.

 Orion also ended up in the sky, turned into a constellation.
-And the chase goes on, night after night, for all eternity.
+And the chase continues there, night after night, for all eternity.
 Orion advances toward the Pleiades.
-The bull stands in the way.
+The bull stands in his way.
 The Pleiades always stay ahead, always sheltered behind those horns.

-Some read more than simple custody into that celestial arrangement.
-The bull protecting the Pleiades carries the full weight of the story you already know: the deception of Poseidon, the disaster with Pasiphae, the Minotaur, the Labyrinth.
+Some read more into that celestial position than simple protection.
+The bull guarding the Pleiades carries the entire history you already know: the deception of Poseidon, Pasiphae’s ordeal, the Minotaur, the Labyrinth.
 A bull marked by guilt and consequences.
-And now it stands there, planted between seven defenseless women and the greatest hunter in the world, with no way to win, no way to retreat.
-As if the sky were the place where debts are paid forever.
+And now there it stands, planted between seven defenseless women and the world’s best hunter, with no chance of winning and no chance of retreating.
+As if the sky were the place where debts get paid forever.

-The Greeks did not explain it that way.
+The Greeks never explained it that way.
 But they drew it exactly that way.

-If you want to follow the thread of how these stories connect with other zodiac constellations, we already have the full Aries article, where the Golden Fleece and the Cretan world collide in a way you will not expect.
+If you want to keep following the thread of how these stories connect with other zodiac constellations, we already have the full article on Aries, where the golden fleece and the Cretan world connect in a way you won’t expect.

 The same sky, completely different stories

-The same group of stars that the Greeks turned into the backdrop of a kidnapping, a monster, and an eternal pursuit, two other cultures looked at and saw something completely different.
+The same group of stars the Greeks turned into the setting for a kidnapping, a monster, and an eternal chase was seen by two other cultures as something completely different.
 Not romance, not family drama.
 Something much bigger.

 For the Mexica, the Pleiades decided whether the Sun would rise again

-The Mexica built one of the most powerful empires on the American continent from their capital Tenochtitlan, the lake city that today rests beneath the historic center of Mexico City.
-Their astronomy was not decorative.
-It was the mechanism that kept the universe running, and the priests who operated it knew it with a clarity that sent chills down the spine.
+The Mexica built one of the most powerful empires on the American continent from their capital Tenochtitlan, the lake-bound city that today rests beneath the historic center of Mexico City.
+Their astronomy wasn’t decorative.
+It was the mechanism that kept the universe running, and the priests who operated it knew it with a clarity that would give anyone chills.

-At the center of that system was a group of stars the Mexica called Tianquiztli: the market.
+At the center of that system was a group of stars the Mexica called Tianquiztli: the marketplace.
 What we know today as the Pleiades.
-If the word sounds familiar, it should: Tianquiztli is the direct ancestor of the word tianguis, that informal street market that still fills the corners of every Mexican city every weekend.
-Four thousand years later, the name is still alive in everyday Spanish, even though nobody buying vegetables at the neighborhood tianguis knows they are pronouncing the Mexica name for a star cluster.
+If the word sounds familiar, that’s because it is: “tianguis,” the informal street market that still fills the corners of any Mexican city every weekend, comes directly from Tianquiztli.
+Four thousand years later, the name still lives in everyday Spanish, even if no one buying vegetables at their neighborhood tianguis knows they’re saying the Mexica name for a star cluster.

-The name was not arbitrary.
-A market is the place where everything is exchanged, where cycles renew, where the old goes and the new arrives.
-For the Mexica, the Pleiades performed exactly that function in the sky, but at a scale no human market could match.
+The name was no accident.
+A marketplace is where everything gets exchanged, where cycles renew, where the old leaves and the new arrives.
+For the Mexica, the Pleiades served exactly that function in the sky, but on a scale no human market could match.
 Every 52 years, when the ritual calendar and the solar calendar aligned in what they called the Xiuhpohualli, the entire world reached a breaking point.
-The Mexica believed the universe had been destroyed and rebuilt four times before this one.
-And that this fifth era could also end.
+The Mexica believed the universe had already been destroyed and rebuilt four times before this one.
+And that this fifth era could end too.

-The question was not philosophical.
-It was practical and urgent: was the Sun going to rise again, or not?
+The question wasn’t philosophical.
+It was practical and urgent: would the Sun rise again, or not?

 The answer depended on the Pleiades.

-On the night marking the end of the 52-year cycle, the priests extinguished every fire in the empire.
+On the night that closed each 52-year cycle, the priests extinguished every fire in the empire.
 Every single one.
-Hearths, temples, road torches, the eternal flames on the great altars.
-The most powerful empire in Mesoamerica was plunged into total darkness, waiting.
-People locked themselves inside their homes, covered their windows, draped their mirrors, held their children.
-Those who were ill hid with particular care: it was believed that if the Sun did not return, the sick would transform into beasts that would devour the survivors.
+Homes, temples, road torches, the eternal flames of the great altars.
+The most powerful empire in Mesoamerica plunged into total darkness, waiting.
+People shut themselves inside their homes, covered their windows, covered their mirrors, held their children close.
+Those who were sick hid with special care: it was believed that if the Sun failed to return, the sick would turn into beasts that would devour the survivors.

-The priests climbed the Cerro de la Estrella, in what is today the neighborhood of Iztapalapa, southeast of Mexico City.
+The priests climbed Cerro de la Estrella, in what is today the Iztapalapa neighborhood, southeast of Mexico City.
 From there they watched the sky.
 If the Pleiades crossed the exact zenith point at midnight, the cycle renewed.
 The Sun would return.
-If they did not cross that point, demons from the sky would descend and devour humanity.
-Darkness would be permanent.
+If they didn’t cross that point, the demons of the sky would descend and devour humanity.
+The darkness would be permanent.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-When the stars confirmed the cycle would continue, a priest lit the new fire on the altar at the hilltop.
+When the stars confirmed the cycle would continue, a priest lit the new fire directly on the altar at the top of the hill.
 That fire was carried by runners to every corner of the empire.
-Homes received it from sacred torches.
-Temples were lit again.
-The world started over, with 52 more years of credit.
+Homes received it from the sacred torches.
+Temples lit up again.
+The world started over, with another 52 years of credit.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-What makes this myth so powerful in contrast with the Greek one is exactly that: for the Greeks, the Pleiades were victims.
-Beautiful nymphs chased by an obsessed hunter, saved by a god who turned them into stars so they would stop being bothered.
+What makes this myth so powerful next to the Greek one is exactly that contrast: for the Greeks, the Pleiades were victims.
+Beautiful nymphs chased by an obsessed hunter, saved by a god who turned them into stars so they’d stop being harassed.
 For the Mexica, those same stars were judges of the universe.
-They did not ask to be rescued.
+They didn’t ask to be rescued.
 They decided whether the world continued.

-In the oldest epic in human history, this bull was a weapon of mass destruction
+In humanity’s oldest epic, this bull was a weapon of mass destruction

-While the Greeks were placing Zeus on a bull’s back and the Mexica were turning the Pleiades into arbiters of the apocalypse, in Mesopotamia, the region that today covers southern Iraq, someone was writing the oldest story we know.
+While the Greeks put Zeus on the back of a bull and the Mexica turned the Pleiades into arbiters of the apocalypse, in Mesopotamia, the region now occupied by southern Iraq, someone was writing the oldest story we know.
 Not on paper.
-On baked clay tablets, with wedge-shaped marks we call cuneiform script.
+On baked clay tablets, marked with the wedge-shaped script we call cuneiform.

 The Epic of Gilgamesh is more than 4,000 years old.
-It predates the Iliad, predates the Bible, predates nearly everything we consider literature.
+It predates the Iliad, predates the Bible, predates almost everything we consider literature.
 And at its center is a bull.

-Gilgamesh was the king of Uruk, the most powerful city-state of his era, located in what is today southern Iraq, roughly 270 kilometers southeast of present-day Baghdad.
-He was two-thirds god and one-third human, which in practical terms meant he was stronger, faster, and more arrogant than anyone else on earth.
+Gilgamesh was the king of Uruk, the most powerful city-state of his time, located in what is today southern Iraq, about 170 miles southeast of modern-day Baghdad.
+He was two-thirds god and one-third human, which in practical terms meant he was stronger, faster, and more arrogant than anyone else on Earth.

-Ishtar, goddess of love and war, watched him and decided she wanted to marry him.
+Ishtar, the goddess of love and war, watched him and decided she wanted to marry him.
 She made him a direct proposal.
-Gilgamesh said no. But he did not simply decline: he listed, one by one, every one of Ishtar’s previous lovers she had destroyed when she grew bored of them.
-It was, in diplomatic terms, a devastating rejection.
+Gilgamesh turned her down.
+But he didn’t stop at no: he listed, one by one, every previous lover of hers she had destroyed once she grew bored of them.
+It was, diplomatically speaking, a devastating rejection.

-Ishtar, furious, went up to the sky to see her father, the god Anu, and demanded the Bull of Heaven, Gudanna, as a weapon of revenge.
-Anu tried to talk her out of it: releasing the bull would bring seven years of famine to humanity.
-Ishtar said she had grain reserves for those seven years and told him to hand over the bull.
+Ishtar, furious, went up to the heavens to see her father, the god Anu, and demanded the Bull of Heaven, Gugalanna, as a weapon of revenge.
+Anu tried to talk her out of it: releasing the bull would bring seven years of famine on humanity.
+Ishtar said she had grain reserves for those seven years and to just give her the bull already.
 Anu gave in.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-Gudanna descended on Uruk.
-With each snort it opened craters in the earth that swallowed hundreds of warriors.
+Gugalanna descended on Uruk.
+Every snort tore craters in the ground that swallowed hundreds of warriors.
 Three snorts, three hundred men dead.
-The entire city trembled.
+The entire city shook.

-Gilgamesh and his companion Enkidu, the wild man the gods had created to temper the king’s arrogance and who ended up as his closest friend, faced the bull together.
+Gilgamesh and his companion Enkidu, the wild man the gods had created to humble the king’s arrogance and who ended up becoming his best friend, faced the bull together.
 Enkidu grabbed it by the horns.
 Gilgamesh finished it off.

 Image: ASTRONOMIKA TV / Flux 2 Pro

-Ishtar, from the walls of Uruk, let out a cry of fury.
-Enkidu, who was not exactly diplomatic, tore off one of the bull’s legs and hurled it at her.
+Ishtar, from the walls of Uruk, let out a furious wail.
+Enkidu, never one for diplomacy, ripped a leg off the dead bull and threw it at her.

-The gods convened that night and made a decision: someone had to die for having killed the sacred bull.
+The gods met that night and made a decision: someone had to die for killing the sacred bull.
 They chose Enkidu.
 Not Gilgamesh, the king.
 The friend.

 Enkidu fell ill and died slowly over twelve days, with Gilgamesh never leaving his side.
-That death was what drove Gilgamesh to search for immortality in the second half of the epic.
-Everything that followed, the journey to the end of the world, the search for the plant of eternal life, the serpent that steals it at the last moment, all of it was born that night in front of the dead bull in the streets of Uruk.
+That death is what pushed Gilgamesh to seek immortality in the second half of the epic.
+Everything that followed, the journey to the end of the world, the search for the plant of eternal life, the snake that steals it at the last moment, was born from that night facing the dead bull in the streets of Uruk.

-The contrast with the Greek myth could not be clearer.
-The Greek bull is Zeus in disguise, seductive, calculating, looking to win over a woman.
-The Mesopotamian bull is Gudanna, a weapon of destruction sent by the gods, a bomb with horns that sets off the greatest tragedy in the epic.
-Same animal in the sky.
-Stories that share nothing.
+The contrast with the Greek myth couldn’t be clearer.
+The Greek bull is Zeus in disguise, seductive, calculating, out to conquer a woman.
+The Mesopotamian bull is Gugalanna, a weapon of destruction sent by the gods, a bomb with horns that triggers the epic’s greatest tragedy.
+The same animal in the sky.
+Stories that have nothing in common.

-In 1054, a Chinese astronomer watched something be born that you can find in Taurus tonight
+In the year 1054, a Chinese astronomer watched something be born that you can still find in Taurus today

-On the night of July 4, 1054, a court astronomer in imperial China noted something in his records he had never seen before: a “guest star” that appeared suddenly in the sky, bright enough to be visible in broad daylight.
+On the night of July 4, 1054, an astronomer at the Chinese imperial court recorded something he had never seen before: a “guest star” that suddenly appeared in the sky, so bright it could be seen in broad daylight.
 Not for one night.
-For twenty-three consecutive days, visible during the day.
-At night it lasted nearly two years before fading.
+Twenty-three days straight, visible by day.
+At night it lasted nearly two years before fading out.

-It was not a new star.
+It wasn’t a new star.
 It was a star dying in the most violent way the universe allows.

-What that astronomer witnessed was a supernova: the final explosion of a massive star that had exhausted its fuel and collapsed on itself in a fraction of a second before releasing more energy than the Sun will produce in its entire lifetime.
-The explosion happened 6,500 light-years away, meaning the light that astronomer saw in 1054 had left its source when the great pyramids of Mesoamerica had not yet been built.
+What that astronomer saw was a supernova: the final explosion of a massive star that had exhausted its fuel and collapsed in on itself in a fraction of a second before releasing more energy than the Sun will produce in its entire lifetime.
+The explosion happened 6,500 light-years away, which means the light that astronomer saw in 1054 had left its source back when the great pyramids of Mesoamerica didn’t yet exist.
 It arrived late, but it arrived spectacular.

-The M stands for Charles Messier, an eighteenth-century French astronomer obsessed with finding comets.
-The problem was that the sky is full of diffuse patches that look like comets but are not, and Messier grew tired of confusing them.
-In 1758 he pointed his telescope toward Taurus, saw a patch that was not a comet, got frustrated, and decided to make a list of “annoying objects to ignore” so he would not waste time again.
-That list ended up containing 110 objects and became the most widely used guide to deep-sky observation in history.
+The “M” comes from Charles Messier, an 18th-century French astronomer obsessed with finding comets.
+The problem was that the sky is full of fuzzy patches that look like comets but aren’t, and Messier got tired of mixing them up.
+In 1758 he pointed his telescope at Taurus, found a smudge that wasn’t a comet, got frustrated, and decided to make a list of “annoying objects to ignore” so he’d never waste time on them again.
+That list ended up with 110 objects and became the most widely used deep-sky observing guide in history.
 M1 was the first.
 The Messier catalog was born out of irritation.
+If you’d like to hear Messier’s story in another format, we dedicated a full song to him on ASTRONOMIKA BEATS: listen here.

-M1 by the numbers: an expanding gas cloud eleven light-years across.
+M1 by the numbers: an expanding cloud of gas eleven light-years across.
 To put that in perspective: the distance between the Sun and the nearest star is four light-years.
-M1 is almost three times that distance, and all that material was a single star before the explosion.
-It is still expanding at 1,500 kilometers per second, as if the detonation had just happened five minutes ago.
-At its center pulses a pulsar: a neutron star roughly the size of Mexico City that spins 30 times per second.
+M1 is nearly three times that distance, and all of that material was once a single star before the explosion.
+It’s still expanding at 1,500 kilometers per second, as if the blast had happened five minutes ago.
+At its center beats a pulsar: a neutron star roughly the size of Mexico City, spinning 30 times per second.

-The difference between what your eye sees and what a camera reveals is staggering.
-Here it is, side by side.
+The difference between what you see with your eyes and what a camera reveals is dramatic.
+Here’s what that looks like side by side.

 Image: ASTRONOMIKA TV